Skip to Content

 Collard Greens for Year-Round Harvest

-5. Harvest outer leaves regularly, letting center grow
+5. Harvest outer leaves first, leaving centers to grow

 Planning Your Winter Garden